Why do you keep getting blocked drains? What should you not put down the toilet or drain? Can you unblock your drain yourself?

 A blocked drain once in a while may be just a simple build up of hair or debris down the drain, which you can possibly clear out yourself.
 There are two ways of clearing a blocked drain – you can flush the blockage down through the pipe, or you can create pressure to lift if up and out.

-Here are a few DIY techniques you can try to unblock a drain
+Here are a few DIY techniques you can try for drain unblocking

 - Hot or boiling water